 Incubation of INS1-832/13 cells with valproic acid.
 A 250 mM stock of valproic acid (VPA) was prepared fresh at the time of use in distilled water and filter sterilized.
 VPA at 0.1, 0.3 or 1 mM was added to INS1-832/13 cells at the time of transfection.
 Medium was changed to fresh VPA-containing medium the day after transfection, and insulin secretion or RNA isolation performed 48 h post-transfection as described above.

 Statistical analyses.
 Student’s t-test was used for statistical comparisons unless otherwise specified.
-Fisher’s exact test was used for enrichment analyses.
+Fisher’s exact test with Benjamini-Hochberg multiple testing correction was used for enrichment analyses.
 Linear regression was used for comparisons between SOX5 expression in the microarray and continuous phenotypes and logistic regression was used to analyze the association between SOX5 expression and T2D status.
 Details on the statistical procedure used to analyze data from specific methods are given in the relevant sections.
-Statistical analyses were performed using R, IBM SPSS Statistics (ver 20.0) or Excel.
+Statistical analyses were performed using R, python 2.6 (additional packages: scipy 0.7.0, fisher 0.1.0 and statsmodels 0.4.0), IBM SPSS Statistics (ver 20.0) or Excel.